bolner/Totally-Diffused/README.md

 # Management

-The project folder is shared with the host, which allows easy access to models or training datasets.
+The project folder is shared with the guest, which allows easy access to models or training datasets.
 It is mapped to `/var/totally-diffused` inside the container.
 The AUTOMATIC1111 WebUI is also placed inside the project folder after installed, at `/var/totally-diffused/stable-diffusion-webui`.

 The container is always running.
 You can stop and start it with:
 ```